Cloud Accounts

 To get to the cloud accounts page, go to the left menu and click Cloud Accounts.

 To add resources to Fleet Control, it is recommended that you onboard a cloud account and use the auto-discovery feature.
-At present, this feature is available for AWS and Azure and enables you to discover all virtual machines along with their tags and metadata.
+At present, this feature is available for AWS, Azure, and Google Cloud and enables you to discover all virtual machines along with their tags and metadata.

 By onboarding a cloud account, you can benefit from features such as: